ARSadri/PushButtonClicks/README.md

 # A Push Button Event Modelling Library
 This library is written for simple modelling of events made by a switch by monitoring it periodically.
 This repo is different from [famous PushButton Library](https://github.com/pololu/pushbutton-arduino), in that it is easier to use and supports modelling long press/release besides a click, double click, and any other number of clicks.
 This makes it suitable for touchpads or counting laser pulses as well.
-This library was first designed for modeling any kind of 1-bit digital event.
-It is simply advertised for Arduino and PushButtons but the library can be used in any other platform.

 ## Summary
-This is a repo for a C++ library to support detection of events coming from a PushButton, a switch, a touchpad or laser pulses.
+This is a repo for a C++ library to support detection of events coming from a PushButton, a switch, a touchpad or laser pulses.This library was first designed for modeling any kind of 1-bit digital event.
+It is simply advertised for Arduino and PushButtons but the library can be used in any other platform.

 ## Supported platforms
 This library is written in simple C++ with no dependencies.
 However, it is tested for Arduino - STM32duino Maple mini and ESP32.